Moodyw03/thedigger25/README.md

 ### Important Notes for Railway Deployment

-- Railway automatically detects the required start command from the `Procfile`.
+- Railway automatically detects the required start commands from the `Procfile`.
+- The Procfile contains commands for both the web app and worker process.
 - Dependencies are installed from `requirements.txt`.
 - Ensure all necessary environment variables from `.env.example` are set in the Railway service variables section.
+- Railway will handle running both the web app and the worker process.

 ## Advanced Usage